amrdesai/rock-paper-scissors/README.md

 ## About
 - User v/s Computer
-- Computer hand is generated when user makes selection
+- Computer hand is generated when user makes selection.
 - User can set winning score limit
 - User can restart game when the game is over